cristhian-fs/cristhian-fs/README.md

 # Hi there, I'm Cristhian! 👋

 🔭 I’m currently working on JustRun, an app that provides to runners a full periodization program<br>
-👯 I’m looking to collaborate on good open source projects 🌱 I’m currently learning NodeJS
+👯 I’m looking to collaborate on good open source projects<br>
+🌱 I’m currently learning NodeJS<br>
-⚡ Fun fact: I like to running
+⚡ Fun fact: I like to running<br>

 <a href="https://skillicons.dev">